rjtch/cdviz/cdviz-site/docs/src/cdviz-collector/sources.md

 - The possible values of `kind` match the [service]'s `scheme`, and the `parameters` corresponding to Configurations section in the selected [service].
 - `parser` can be one of the following:
+  - `csv_row`: read the content of the file and create one message per row, content of the row as message's body (and extract metadata)
   - `json`: read the content of the file as json and place it as message's body (and extract metadata)
+  - `jsonl`: read the content of the file and parse each line as a json and place it as message's body (and extract metadata)
   - `metadata`: only extract metadata from the file (=> empty body), can be useful to react to activity (creation, modification => artifact's publication)
-  - `csv_row`: read the content of the file and create one message per row, content of the row as message's body (and extract metadata)

 Only service with the following capabilities can be used as an extractor: